 Interestingly, these numbers are higher than in 2008, when Gallup asked a similar questions.
 In that poll, only a quarter of the respondents choose “more than 25%” and more than twice as many said that they had “no opinion.”

-Gallup concludes: “…it is clear that America’s gay population — no matter the size — is becoming a larger part of America’s mainstream consciousness.”Lisa Wade is a professor of sociology at Occidental College.
+Gallup concludes: “…it is clear that America’s gay population — no matter the size — is becoming a larger part of America’s mainstream consciousness.”Lisa Wade, PhD is a professor at Occidental College.
 She is the author of American Hookup, a book about college sexual culture, and a textbook about gender; and a forthcoming introductory text: Terrible Magnificent Sociology.
-You can follow her on Twitter and Facebook.
+You can follow her on Twitter, Facebook, and Instagram.